zaro0508/packer-ami-template/README.md

 * Create an AMI from the EC2
 * Delete the EC2

+__Notes__:
-__Note__: Packer deploys a new AMI to the AWS account specified by the AwsProfile
+ * Packer deploys a new AMI to the AWS account specified by the AwsProfile
+ * Subsequent builds may require the [-force](https://packer.io/docs/commands/build.html#force) flag

 ### Image Accessability
 This project is setup to build publicly accessible images.
 To change it to